stimulus-use/stimulus-use/docs/use-target-mutation.md

 `useTargetMutation` tracks when targets are added and removed to your controller.

-It adds two new behaviors to your Stimulus controller for each target you specify: `[target]TargetAdded` and `[target]TargetRemoved`, which will get triggered when targets get added to your controller, either by adding the `data-[controller]-target="[target]"`/`data-target="[controller].[target]"` to an existing element in the controller's scope, or by adding a new element with those attributes to the controller's scope.
+It adds three new behaviors to your Stimulus controller for each target you specify:

+- `[target]TargetAdded`  triggered when targets get added to your controller, either by adding the target attribute to an existing element in the controller's scope, or by adding a new element with those attributes to the controller's scope.
+- `[target]TargetRemoved` triggered when targets get removed from your controller, either by removing the target attribute from an existing element in the controller's scope, or by removing an existing element with those attributes to the controller's scope.
+- `[target]TargetChanged` triggered when the contents of a target change, adding text/elements to its subtree.

-`[target]TargetAdded` and `[target]TargetRemoved` only receive one parameter, the target node that was added or removed.
+`[target]TargetAdded`, `[target]TargetRemoved`, and  `[target]TargetChanged` only receive one parameter, the target node that was added, removed, or changed.

 ## Reference